openfga/openfga.dev/blog/fine-grained-news-2024-10.md

 ## Community Highlights

 * **OpenFGA at Open Source Strategy Forum 2024:** [Kiah Imani](https://www.linkedin.com/in/kiah-tolliver/) presented “Role-Based Access Is So Yesterday: Revolutionizing Authorization with OpenFGA” at the OSSF 2024 earlier this month.
+The presentation is now [available in Youtube](https://www.youtube.com/watch?v=uHKeE4DAHpE)
 ![Kiah Imani](../static/img/blog/fgn-2024-10-kiah-imani.jpeg)

 * **OpenFGA at KubeCon:** [Andres Aguiar](https://www.linkedin.com/in/aaguiar/) will participate in KubeCon/CloudNativeCon in November!
 OpenFGA will have a Kiosk in the Project Pavilion.
 He'll present a [lightning talk on OpenFGA](https://kccncna2024.sched.com/event/1iWA6/openfga-the-cloud-native-way-to-implement-fine-grained-authorization-project-lightning-talk) and participate in [The Policy Engines Showdown](https://kccncna2024.sched.com/event/1i7qp/the-policy-engines-showdown-gabriel-l-manor-permitio-andres-aguiar-okta-omri-gazitt-aserto-anders-eknert-styra-sarah-cecchetti-aws?iframe=no).